 Modular Panel Systems

-Pre-assembled panels that attach directly to walls.
-These systems are common in commercial spaces.
+These are pre-assembled panels that attach directly to walls.
+They are widely used in commercial environments due to ease of installation.

 Hydroponic Wall Systems

-Use water and nutrient solutions instead of soil.
-Suitable for controlled indoor environments.
+Hydroponic systems use water and nutrient solutions instead of soil.
+They are commonly used in controlled indoor environments.

 Soil-Based Vertical Gardens